Business Resources

 Our analysis has been that the EIDL is the easiest loan to qualify for with the least stringent terms, but generally least favorable terms.
 The Payroll Protection Program has significantly better terms, but will apply to fewer businesses.
 The Minnesota DEED loan program will be the most favorable for some businesses, but is only available to those that don’t qualify for another loan.

-Economic Injury Disaster Loan: EXPIRES DECEMBER 31, 2021
+Economic Injury Disaster Loan: EXPIRES DECEMBER 31, 2021 - EXPIRED

 • 3.75% API